Jakubsoad/kursSymfonyDlaPoczatkujacych/README.md

 # Symfony for beginners tutorial created for VideoPoint.pl (Helion)

-This is a whole project created during a video course "Symfony for beginners", which I did.
+This is the entire project created in the "Symfony for beginners" video course I did.